Peer Navigators

 Peer support programs boost resilience in young people and help prevent mental health issues like anxiety, depression, and stress.
 Positive peer networks build self-confidence and reduce substance misuse and depression.
 Near-peers provide strong developmental relationships and social support, and often are more credible messengers than adult professionals.

 In Maine, many middle and high school students lack trusted adults and face high rates of mental health challenges, especially BIPOC and LGBTQ+ students.
 The Peer Navigator program is designed to connect Maine youth with a cohort of trained near-peer navigators.
-Starting in summer 2024, MYAN will recruit and train an initial cohort of Peer Navigators, ages 18-24 years old.
 The Peer Navigator program will primarily operate online, allowing for statewide participation.
-Peer Navigators will offer personalized coaching to help youth set wellness goals, find resources, and achieve their plans.
+Trained Peer Navigators aged 18-24 will offer personalized coaching to help youth set wellness goals, find resources, and achieve their plans.

-For more information about this program, email Gabe at gabriel.obrien@opportunityalliance.org
+For more information about this program, email Tucker at Tucker.daniels@opportunityalliance.org